Kai Po Che!: Ten years ago

-When relief camps of Bittu's party decline to give Muslims shelter in troubled times, Ish and Omi quarrel over their politico-religious outlook and temporarily break off their friendship.
-They again reunite after India's surprise win in the test match against Australia on 15 March 2001.
-Omi gets busy with religious politics and joins Bittu's party.
-Ish and Govi, meanwhile, are busy with Ali and Vidya respectively.
-Tension arises in the political sphere when Bittu loses the elections in his constituency to his opponent Subodh Mehta, who is supported by Ali's father Naseer Hashmi, a local Muslim leader.
-As a part of his party's campaign, in 2002, Bittu sends pilgrims (kar sevaks) to Ayodhya to the Ram Temple.
-Omi's parents are also among them; he has an emotional moment of reconciliation with his father before his leave.
-On the returning day, 27 February 2002, the shocking news of the Godhra train massacre reaches the people.
-Omi is shattered but Bittu convinces him to take revenge on the murderers of his parents.
+While Naseer is away, Ish leads Ali and the Muslim neighbourhood to the relief camps set up by Bittu's party.
+When they are turned away, Ish and Omi fight and temporarily break off their friendship.
+They reunite after India's surprise win in the test match against Australia on 15 March 2001.
+Bittu loses the elections in his constituency to his opponent Subodh Mehta, who is supported by Naseer.
+In response, Bittu sends pilgrims (kar sevaks) to Ayodhya to the Ram Temple, including Omi's parents.
+On 27 February 2002, they learn that the train coach carrying the pilgrims was burned, resulting in the deaths of 59 people.
+Omi is shattered, and Bittu convinces him to take revenge on the murderers of his parents.

-Ish and Govi hide in Ali's house, fearing the communal riots which were about to start.
-As expected, the violence starts by sunset, and the mob led by Bittu storms into the Muslim locality, killing every Muslim in sight.
-A fight ensues between Naseer and Bittu, where Naseer fatally stabs Bittu in defense and rushes to save Ali and take shelter in their attic.
+Ish attempts to take Ali away to protect him from the imminent communal riots, and Govi goes to Ali's house to help Ish.
+The mob led by Bittu storms into the Muslim locality, killing every Muslim in sight.
+A fight ensues between Naseer and Bittu.
 Omi, enraged at Bittu's death, follows him with a gun.
-Meanwhile, Ish learns of Vidya and Govi's relationship, when he reads Vidya's text message in Govi's mobile phone about her periods.
-Enraged, he thrashes Govi while Omi enters the premises with a gun in hand, desperate to find and kill Ali and Naseer.
+Meanwhile, Ish learns of Vidya and Govi's relationship.
+Enraged, he thrashes Govi, while Omi enters the premises with a gun in hand, desperate to find and kill Ali and Naseer.
 Ish and Govi hurriedly try to stop Omi as he desperately searches for Ali and Naseer.
 Omi finally aims and shoots at Ali and Naseer.
-Ish in a bid to save Ali takes the bullet himself and consequently dies, leaving both his friends, father and Vidya devastated.
+In a bid to save Ali, Ishaan sacrifices his life by taking the bullet himself.

 Present day

-The film then goes back to where it started, with Omi being released from prison.
-Govi and Vidya are married and have a son, whom they have named Ishaan after Ish.
+Omi is released from prison.
+Govi and Vidya are married and have a son, whom they have named Ishaan in memory of his friend and her brother.
 Vidya forgives Omi when he breaks down in front of her.
 The film ends with a now grown-up Ali debuting for the Indian cricket team against Australia.
-He plays his first shot by hitting the ball to the boundary with a cover drive just like Ish had taught him.
-Ish's spirit smiles at Ali's achievement and fades away smiling.
+He plays his first shot by hitting the ball to the boundary with a cover drive, just like Ish had taught him.
+Ish's spirit smiles at Ali's achievement and fades away.